 Phase: At the beginning of the process, fruits or vegetables are cooled down considerably in the first chamber, to about -50 °C. The compressor then creates a vacuum in the second chamber with a maximum pressure of 6.10 mbar.
 Due to this strong negative pressure, the moisture exits the product chamber towards the second chamber.
 Compliance with the upper limit of 6.10 bar is crucial here.
 Because: sublimation (freeze-drying) only takes place up to this gas pressure.

 Phase: The second chamber is slightly heated at the same time because sublimation requires energy, which is transformed into heat.
 Without these

 measures, the temperature in the second chamber would drop.
 During this phase, the atmosphere in both chambers consists almost exclusively of water vapor, which precipitates in the form of ice on the cold coil of the second chamber.
 This step is called primary drying.
 In the process, most of the moisture is removed from the goods which are meant to be dried.

 - Phase: In the last step, further heating of the coil takes place.
-In this so-called secondary drying process, the plant extracts the dry goods largely of their remaining moisture.
+In this so-called secondary drying process, the plant extracts most of the remaining moisture from the dry goods.